-We took the time to search out every retail store, brand, bank, or other programs and entities concerned with e-bike financing in Australia.
+We took the time to search out every retail store, brand, bank, or other program and entity concerned with e-bike financing in Australia.
 Feel free to use this ultimate reference when weighing your options and arriving at a decision.

 How to be Eligible for E-bike Financing in Australia

 Financing requirements in the country are relatively uniform.
 It’s also quite evident that they follow the same eligibility requirements as in other countries.
 Below are the basic factors that will dictate whether your financing application will be approved or not; although, in certain other options, you might expect to encounter more specific requirements.

 - You must be 18 years or older.

 - You must also be a permanent Australian citizen or resident.

 - You must have a good credit history.